IsaacVil/File-Encryptor-Made-in-Cpp/README.md

 1) Clone this repository: git clone https://github.com/IsaacVil/FileEncryptor-Decryptor.git
 2) Open the project in your preferred **C++ IDE or compiler**.
 3) Compile the project following the instructions in the source files or provided documentation.
-4) Run the executable to start the game.
+4) Run the executable to start the program.

 ## Learning Outcomes
 Through this project, we: